 Christian meditation is most certainly not about emptying the mind, for Christians are constantly to be “renewing” their mind (Romans 12:2).
 Christian meditation is also not about focussing on physical things like one’s breathing, personal senses, or the surrounding sounds and light.
 Christian meditation is also not about focussing on the mystical ‘energy’ around you nor it is about engaging higher spiritual forces.

 Christian meditation is all about the Book – God’s self-revelation to man.
 The world is right in hoping to gain success through meditation, but it must be a meditation that rehearses the great truths of Scripture to oneself (Joshua 1:8; Psalm 1:2-3).
-Meditation’s purpose though, is not primarily to have a better life, but rather, meditation is the willful shaping of one’s thinking to be acceptable to God at a thought level too (Psalm 19:14).
+Meditation’s purpose though, is not primarily to have a better life, but rather, meditation is the wilful shaping of one’s thinking to be acceptable to God at a thought level too (Psalm 19:14).

 One of the greatest joys of Christian meditation is that it does not require a special time, posture, or ritual.
 Instead, meditation is an ever-ready act of worship for every moment of available time (Psalm 63:6)